OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 but also expanding the length of their SIMD operations.
 GPUs have grown to require a high degree of block and SIMT parallelism.
 It is clear that going forward all architectures will require a significant degree of parallelism in order to achieve high performance.
+Modern processors need not only a large ammount of parallelism, but frequently expose multiple levels of parallelism with varying degrees of coarseness.
 The next thing to notice is that all of these architectures have exposed hierarchies of memory.
 CPUs have the main system memory, typically DDR, and multiple layers of cache memory.
 GPUs have the main CPU memory, the main GPU memory, and various degrees of cache or